mongodb/docs/source/reference/commands.rst

 .. dbcommand:: top

-   The ``top`` command returns raw usage of each database, and provides amount of time, in microseconds, used and a count of operations for the following event types:
+   The :dbcommand:`top` command returns raw usage of each database, and provides amount of time, in microseconds, used and a count of operations for the following event types:

    - total